28 January, 2026

 After relining, most patients notice improved comfort and stability almost immediately.
 Dentures fit more securely, chewing feels easier, and irritation usually decreases.
 Following care instructions – such as proper cleaning with a denture-cleaning solution – helps extend results.

 Regular dental visits allow your dentist to monitor the wear dentures experience over time and recommend regular relines before problems escalate.
-For more on how they should feel fitted, see how should dentures fit.
+For more on how they should feel fitted, see how dentures should fit.

 Final Thoughts